-Finally, given the ubiquity of comparison, the potential for comparisons to be handled poorly and the possibility that such comparisons can be put to work in ways that are harmful, we want to encourage alcohol and other drug researchers to reflect on how comparisons figure within their own research design (see also Fraser, 2020).
+Finally, given the ubiquity of comparison, the potential for comparisons to be handled poorly and the possibility that such comparisons can be put to work in ways that are harmful, we want to encourage alcohol and other drug researchers to reflect on how comparisons figure within their own research designs (see also Fraser, 2020).
 Although it is beyond the scope of this article to comprehensively address this question, our provocations are shaped in part by the ‘ontological turn’ (e.g. Fraser & Moore, 2011; Fraser & Seear, 2011; Fraser & valentine 2008; Gomart 2002; Race, 2009) in alcohol and other drug scholarship in recent years and the call for more ‘ontopolitically-oriented research’ (Fraser, 2020).
 Among other things, work of this kind acknowledges the vital role that researchers play in the enactment of drug-related effects, harms and ‘realities’ (following scholars such as Law, 2004; Mol & Law, 2002) and calls for a greater sensitivity towards how to design and conduct research in light of this power.
 Thus, we invite researchers to think about how and why comparisons surface in their research, including whether comparisons are shaped in any way by their own research practices.
 Are comparisons an effect of research design, through, for example, interview schedules or questionnaires that explicitly invite participants to engage in speculative and/or comparative thought exercises?
 If so, what is the assumed purpose of such invocations, and what do the researchers hope to achieve?
 Are injunctions to compare shaped by (and thus at risk of reproducing) simplistic assumptions about consumer ‘types’, practices, attributes or motivations?
 What possibilities are being opened up as a result, and which ones are being foreclosed?
 Put simply, if the obligation to treat comparison more critically is to have any meaning, we must be prepared to expose our own research practices to more scrutiny.
-We encourage researchers to work with these new possibilities, and with an openness to comparison as compar – a negotiation between equals, marked by mutuality and respect.
+We encourage researchers to work with these new possibilities, and with an openness to comparison as compar (Stengers, 2011: 63) – that is, as a negotiation between equals, marked by mutuality and respect.

 References